Finite Hypergraph Families with Rich Extremal Tur\'an Constructions via Mixing Patterns: Finite -graph families with rich extremal Tur an constructions

 \bpf Take any $\B x\in\IS_t^*$.
 In order to prove that $f(\B x)\le \lambda_1$, we split the argument into two cases.

 First, suppose that $\max\{x_i\mid i\in [t]\}\le 1/2$.
 Here, we have by Lemma~\ref{lm:Prop2.2} that

-where $g(x):=-\frac23 (x-\frac1t)^2+\lambda_1 x^3$ for $x\in [0,\frac12]$.
+where $g(x)\coloneqq -\frac23 (x-\frac1t)^2+\lambda_1 x^3$ for $x\in [0,\frac12]$.

-The second derivative of the cubic polynomial $g$ has zero at $x_0:=\frac{2(t+1)}{9(t-3)}$ which is larger than $1/t$.
-(Recall that $t$ was assumed sufficiently large.)
+The second derivative of the cubic polynomial $g$ has zero at $x_0\coloneqq \frac{2(t+1)}{9(t-3)}$.
+We have that $x_0>1/t$.
+While this can be checked to hold for every $t$, it is trivial here since $t$ was assumed to be sufficiently large.
 Thus function $g$ is concave on $[0,\frac1t]$.
 Unfortunately, it is not concave on the whole interval $[0,1/2]$ so we consider a different function $g^*$ which equals $g$ on $[0,\frac1t]$ and whose graph on $[\frac1t,\frac12]$ is the line tangent to the graph of $g$ at $1/t$, that is, we set

 By above, $g^*$ is a concave function on $[0,1/2]$.
 Also, we have that $g\le g^*$ on this interval.
 Indeed, since the second derivative $g''$ changes sign from negative to positive at $x_0>1/t$, it is enough to check only that $g(1/2)\le g^*(1/2)$ and routine calculations give that